The Secret Life of Pets is Certainly Worth a Peek

 NOT RECOMMENDED FOR: Dog catchers, people looking for something deep, and Pixar purists.

-The Secret Life of Pets, directed by Chris Renaud and Yarrow Cheney, opens in theaters July 8, 2016.
+The Secret Life of Pets, directed by Chris Renaud and Yarrow Cheney, opens in theaters July 8, 2016; available for home viewing December 6, 2016.
 It runs 90 minutes and stars Louis C.K., Eric Stonestreet, Kevin Hart, Jenny Slate, Albert Brooks, Lake Bell, Dana Carvey, Hannibal Buress, and Bobby Moynihan.
 Watch the trailer for The Secret Life of Pets here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.